realmbgl/kudo-tutorial/unit2/README.md

 kubectl apply -f elastic.yaml
 ```

-Once the update finished we should see an additional pod `myes-node-3`.
+Once the update is finished we should see an additional pod `myes-node-3`.

 ```
 kubectl get pods